7 Tips for Improving MIG Welding

 2. Do your research before you set up your equipment.

-Before you get started, conduct online research to see what the best practices are for the specific wire you have or contact a trusted filler metal manufacturer.
+Before you get started with MIG welding, conduct online research to see what the best practices are for the specific wire you have or contact a trusted filler metal manufacturer to improve the quality of your welding.
 Doing so not only tells you what the manufacturer’s recommended parameters are for your diameter wire, but also what the proper wire feed speed, amperage and voltage is, along with the most compatible shielding gas.
 The manufacturer will even tell you what electrode extension or contact-to-work distance (CTWD) is best suited for the particular wire.

 Keep in mind that if you get too long of a stickout, your weld will be cold, which will drop your amperage and with it the joint penetration.
 As a general rule of thumb, since less wire stickout typically results in a more stable arc and better low-voltage penetration, the best wire stickout length is generally the shortest one allowable for the application.